BMW VII: Operational history

 The engine was first built in 1928 and passed its acceptance tests in June 1930.
 Only a few examples of the BMW VII went into operation, in the single-engined version of the Junkers Ju 52, for example, and in the Dornier Wal which Wolfgang von Gronau flew around the world in 1932.
-The VII was also used for forced-aspiration experiments with a "mixture blower" (a radial fan located behind the carburettor); this led in due course to the development of the BMW IX aircraft engine.
+The VII was also used for forced-aspiration experiments with a "mixture blower" (a radial fan located behind the carburetor); this led in due course to the development of the BMW IX aircraft engine.